ileskaa/database-app-project/README.md

 - Admins can view who has registered for the club's classes.
 - Admins can remove individuals from the classes.

-## Running the app locally
+## Testing the App

-`python3 -m venv venv`

-`source venv/bin/activate`

-`pip install -r requirements.txt`

-Moreover, the following environment variables must be set in your `.env` file:
-DATABASE_URL
-SECRET_KEY

-Note: it is recommended you create a separate database when testing this app.
-The DATABASE_URL within your .env should then point to that databae.

-Initialize the database tables by running `psql -f sql/init_db.sql`
+The app can be tested at the following URL: [https://database-app-project-patient-surf-6165.fly.dev/](https://database-app-project-patient-surf-6165.fly.dev/)

+Note that when opening the URL, the app might take quite a bit of time to load since the machines running it will go idle if not used for one hour.

-To test the app, the user can log into an admin account with the following credentials:
+Once the page has loaded, you will be presented with a login screen.
+To test the admin functionalities of the app, the user can log into an admin account with the following credentials:
 - username: admin
 - password: keepsecret

+The admin can create new classes by clicking on the green button at the index page.
+He can also delete any class by clicking on a class, and then pressing the red deletion button.
+On class pages he can also view and cancel enrollments as well as delete comments .

+At any time, the user can go back to the index page by clicking on "Sporttimonnit" in the navbar.
+From the index, the admin can also view all members of the club clicking on the blue button.
+From there, the admin has the possiblity to remove any member, which will erase all data related to that account, and the user will no longer be able to log in.

-The are also 3 premade users that can be used to test the app's functionalities.
+There are also 3 premade user accounts that can be used to test the app's functionalities on normal users.
 They use the following credentials:

 |  username  |     password     |
 | ---------- | ---------------- |